Skip to content

 2. Images aren't sized for mobile

 The fix: serve WebP or AVIF, sized per-breakpoint, with an appropriate loading="lazy" strategy.
 On modern frameworks (Next.js, SvelteKit, Nuxt) this is mostly automatic if configured — but many small tourism sites are still on WordPress themes that don't do it.
+(Page speed is the other half of the booking story — see why a slow website costs you bookings.)

 3. The booking CTA moves around